Tedyst/licenta/docs/licenta_bruteforce_cain-and-abel.md

 ## licenta bruteforce cain-and-abel

-Run the extractor tool for the provided file
+Download the cain-and-abel.txt file and import it into the database

 ### Synopsis

-Run the extractor tool for the provided file
+This command downloads the cain-and-abel password list and imports it into the database.

 ```
 licenta bruteforce cain-and-abel [flags]